fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 **Hint:** by clicking the _Quick fix..._ button VSCode offers you a possibility to fix the issue automatically.
 Keep your eyes open all the time for these helpers/quick fixes the IDE offers you; listening to your editor usually only makes your code better and easier to read and automatic fixes for issues can be a major time saver.

-Now we run into the another problem, complain in the newluy created import.
+Now we run into the another problem, complain in the newly created import.
 Once again the editor is our biggest friend when trying to find out what the issue is about:

 ![](../../images/9/7.png)